-For those interested in ancient Roman ruins, a visit to the nearby site of Volubilis is a must.
+For those visiting Morocco and interested in ancient Roman ruins and history, a visit to the nearby site of Volubilis is a must.
 The site was first settled in the 3rd century BC by Carthaginian traders.
 The annexing of Volubilis took place at approximately AD 40 and was one of the most remote outposts of the Roman Empire.
 Historians estimate that at one point the city housed about 20,000 people.

 When visiting, you are allowed to roam about quite freely or you can hire a guide.
 For the true enthusiast, a full day there would not be out of the question.
 If you only want to do a complete walk through, plan for 2 to 3 hours to half a day.
 There is a small cafe there where you can have tea and snacks and get out of the sun as there is no real shade among the ruins so on a hot sunny day, a hat and bottled water is recommended.